 - Cover with plastic and let stand 30 - 40 min.

 - Sponge will rise 3 - 4 times original size.

-- Begin soaking currants and mixed citrus peel (see below) with water and soak for 5 - 30 min. depending on its original moisture level.
+- Cover currants and mixed citrus peel (see below) with water and soak for 5 - 30 min. depending on its original moisture level.
 The fruit should be soft, but not mushy.

 - All of the sponge